Ashurst appoints first Australia-based managing partner

 ; the first time the firm has been headed by an Australian-based partner.
 Jenkins joined legacy firm Blake Dawson twenty years ago but was soon on the move to Clifford Chance

-and Freshfields before rejoining Blake Dawson where he made partner in 2006.
+before rejoining Blake Dawson where he made partner in 2006.
 Ashurst

 and Blake Dawson merged in 2012.
 Jenkins is currently the co-head of the international firm’s finance practice.